Varsha-Verma/git/Git_Interview_Questions.md

 This helps the developers to resume their work where they had last left their work before switching to other branches.

+### Q. What is the purpose of 'git config'?
+The 'Git config' is a great method to configure your choice for the Git installation.
+Using this command, you can describe the repository behavior, preferences, and user information.

 ### Q. Differentiate between git pull and git fetch.
 Answer:
 #### Git Pull: